byuids-resumes/AmmonNelson_resume/docs/index.md

 ## Related Experience
 `January 2021 - April 2021`
 __Built Website__
-- Developed a website to let future employers get to know me and show them my projects that I have been working on.
+- Developed my own website future employers get to know me and show them my projects that I have worked on.
 - Learned HTML and CSS and JavaScript

 `April 2021 - July 2021`
 __Tanks__

-- Built the game Tanks
+- Built a video game spin off of the Wii tanks game.
-- Worked in a group setting and programmed in classes.
+- Worked in a group to solve problems and implement new classes into our program.

+__Old Faithful Fountains__
+- Programmed fountains to satisfy the customer demands on want the fountain look and operation time.
+- Worked as a team to problem solve in the construction and installation of fountains.

 ## Service and Work History